Elastigirl

 Helen Parr (née Truax), also known as Elastigirl or Mrs. Incredible, is a fictional character in Pixar's The Incredibles franchise.
 A superhero with superhuman elasticity, she is able to stretch and contort her body to extreme lengths and shapes.
-The wife of Bob Parr (Mr. Incredible) and mother of Violet, Dash, and Jack-Jack, she first appears in the animated film The Incredibles (2004), where she and her family emerge from government-mandated retirement to battle the supervillain Syndrome.
+The wife of Bob Parr (Mr. Incredible) and mother of their three children, she first appears in the animated film The Incredibles (2004), where she and her family defy government-mandated retirement to battle the supervillain Syndrome.
 In its sequel, Incredibles 2 (2018), she is recruited to lead a public relations campaign in relegalizing superheroes, while a new villain attempts to tarnish their reputation permanently.

 The character was created by The Incredibles screenwriter and director, Brad Bird, who gave her elasticity to symbolize the multitasking demands placed on mothers.
-Animators used a layered rig system and custom deformation tools to animate her stretching abilities, establishing her as the most complex rig Pixar had utilized up to that point.
+Animators used a layered rig system and custom deformation tools to animate her stretching abilities, establishing her as the most complex rig Pixar had used up to that point.
 For the sequel, which shifts focus to Helen, technological advancements made in the 14 years since the original film granted more complex animation of her stretching, hair, and clothing, while the writers also made a concerted effort to humanize her character.
 She is voiced by actress Holly Hunter.

 Helen received a positive response from film critics, who praised her characterization, the animation of her superpowers, and Hunter's performance.
-Her depiction prompted discussion about feminism and gender roles, with some critics praising her confidence, while others argued that she reinforces traditional domestic expectations and offers mixed messages about working mothers.
+Her depiction prompted discussions about feminism and gender roles, with some critics praising her confidence, while others argued that she reinforces traditional domestic expectations and offers mixed messages about working mothers.
 Helen has been recognized by multiple publications as one of Pixar's greatest characters and one of fiction's most notable on-screen mothers, while critics have discussed her role in relation to the scarcity of lead female superheroes in superhero films.

 Following the release of the sequel, Helen's exaggerated physique became a topic of widespread media discussion.
-Some commentators viewed her full-bodied appearance as a positive representation of women's bodies in animation, while others expressed concern that the character was being sexualized in a film primarily aimed at children.
+Some commentators viewed her curvy appearance as a positive representation of women's bodies in animation, while others expressed concern that the character was being sexualized in a film primarily aimed at children.
 The character's likeness has been used in various tie-in media and merchandise.